 Choosing a breed of dog can be difficult at the best of times.
-You need to think about their temperament, energy levels, diet, and even their space requirements too.
+You need to think about their temperament, energy levels, diet, and space requirements.
 If you want some help, the tips below should get you started.

 Another thing that you need to think about is the dynamics of your family.
 Think about it.
 Are you planning on having a baby soon?
-If so then you need to take into account the general expense of having a dog.
+If so, you must consider the general expense of having a dog.
 There are vet bills, flea treatments, food, and even toys.

 Although all dogs shed, some dogs can shed considerably more than others, so this is definitely something to consider.
 Breeds such as a Husky can shed year-round while also having seasonal shedding spikes when they blow their undercoat.

-If you are being ruled by your aggressive puppy and you don’t put a stop to this now, then things won’t change in the future.
+If your aggressive puppy is ruling you and you don’t stop this now, things won’t change in the future.
 Consistent training is key here, along with plenty of treats.
 This will help them to stay focused and it will also reward them for their good behavior.